richardcrng/fireactive/website/docs/schema/boolean.md

 * `isLED`, should be an optional property;
 * `isSmart`, should default to `false` *and* be an optional property.

+Optional properties can be `undefined`, but required properties cannot.

 <Tabs
   defaultValue="js"
   values={[